What women should do to address menopausal issues

 Elderly women in their menopause years

-Women typically enter menopause when they are in their 40s and 50s.
-For women in the U.S., the average age that menopause occurs is 51 years.
-According to the National Institute on Aging, the menopausal transition often starts between ages 45 and 55, after which women enter post-menopause.
+People with ovaries typically enter menopause when they are in their 40s and 50s.
+For those in the U.S., the average age that menopause occurs is 51 years.
+According to the National Institute on Aging, the menopausal transition often starts between ages 45 and 55, after which females enter post-menopause.

-Menopause is a period in a woman’s life that signals the end of menstrual cycles.
-The term describes the changes women experience just before or after their period stops.
+Menopause is a period in life that signals the end of menstrual cycles.
+The term describes the changes individuals experience just before or after their period stops.

 Menopause is not a disorder.
 It simply marks the end of a woman’s fertility period.
-‘Postmenopause’ is a term used when a woman has been without a menstrual period for 12 consecutive months.
-It refers to the many years following menopause when the woman is without menstrual cycles.
+‘Postmenopause’ is a term used when a person has been without a menstrual period for 12 consecutive months.
+It refers to the many years following menopause when a female is without menstrual cycles.

 • Emotional changes and mood swings